 Played with in Inner Demons.
 When Queen!Twilight realizes that her brother is rejecting her advances in favor of, you know, his wife, she decides she will kill him along with the rest of the heroes — but first she's going to make him watch her kill Cadence.
 Fortunately, the rest of the Mane Six show up in time to stop her.

-Dirty Sympathy has Daryan attempt to kill Klavier by having him strangled to death when he finds out that the latter is cheating on him another man.
-Daryan outright states this trope as his reason for not breaking out with Klavier when the latter questions why they don't break up if Daryan hates him so much.
+Dirty Sympathy has Daryan attempts to kill Klavier by having him strangled to death when he finds out that the latter is cheating on him another man.
+Daryan outright states this trope as his reason for not ending his relationship with Klavier when the latter questions why they don't break up if Daryan hates him so much.

 Claude Frollo from Disney's The Hunchback of Notre Dame movie is a rather horrifying example...as he puts it: "She will be mine or she will burn!"